How Often Should I Water My Dwarf Alberta Spruce?

 Underwatering

 In most cases, you should not expect fatal consequences.
-The color of the needles may change to yellowish or pale green.
+The color of the needles may change to pale green.
 The growth rate will also decrease and the crown may become less lush.

 If the tree is well-rooted, it will be able to tolerate a relatively long period of drought (up to 1 month).
 But it will not look beautiful.

-So even fully rooted Dwarf Alberta Spruce needs to be watered from time to time.
-Keep an eye on the soil and if it dries out noticeably, water the tree generously.
+So keep an eye on the soil, and if it dries out, water the tree generously.

 Newly planted Dwarf Alberta Spruce should be watered as soon as the soil is 1 inch dry.
 In summer in dry weather, this can be 1-2 times a week or even more often.